 Be appropriately structured, with a leadership team of officers.
 Must have at least 2 active and approved Gold Volunteers in each club.

 In the case of group dissolution, turn over all property and funds to the County 4-H staff on behalf of the Council and follow the group disbanding checklist and disbursement of assets from financial manual.
-Final annual reporting forms must be completed..
+Final annual reporting forms must be completed.

 ATTENDANCE: